Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Does Bankruptcy Work?

-The process starts with the debtor hiring a Licensed Insolvency Trustee, someone trained to file consumer proposals and bankruptcies in Canada.
-The LITs job is to make sure all Canadian bankruptcy laws are adhered to and that the process is fair for both the debtor and creditors.
+Filing for bankruptcy starts with working with a Licensed Insolvency Trustee, who is someone trained to file consumer proposals and bankruptcies in Canada.
+The job of a LIT is to make sure all Canadian bankruptcy laws are adhered to and that the process is fair for both the debtor and creditors.
 Any first consultation that the debtor goes through when selecting a trustee should be free.

 You’ll work with your LIT to sign all the necessary paperwork.
-Once your LIT had filed the documents with the government and the bankruptcy court, you will become legally bankrupt.
+Once your LIT has filed the documents with the government and the bankruptcy court, you’ll become legally bankrupt.

 Protection From Your Creditors